wyfo/apischema/docs/index.md

 ```
 *Apischema* works out of the box with you data model.

+!!! note
-(This example and further ones are using pytest stuff because they are in fact run as tests in the library CI)
+    This example and further ones are using pytest stuff because they are in fact run as tests in the library CI

 ## FAQ